ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### The Boot Seed Claim (boot-seed)

-The Boot Seed claim contains a value created at system boot time that allows differentiation of attestation reports from different boot sessions of a particular entity (e.g., a certain UEID).
+The boot seed claim contains a value created at system boot time that allows differentiation of attestation reports from different boot sessions of a particular entity (e.g., a certain UEID).

 This value is usually public.
 It is not a secret and MUST NOT be used for any purpose that a secret seed is needed, such as seeding a random number generator.

 There are privacy considerations for Boot Seed.
 See {{bootseedprivacyconsiderations}}.

 ~~~~CDDL
 {::include nc-cddl/boot-seed.cddl}
 ~~~~

 ### The DLOA (Digital Letter of Approval) Claim (dloas) {#dloas}